Six easy steps to help kid writers (even those who struggle) develop interesting ideas, well-written sentences, and write stories confidently in K-2.

 Get kids excited about writing with engaging prompts!

-More Ideas for Teaching Writing!
+More Ideas for Teaching Writing

 Setting up a Classroom Writing Center